Portu: Girona

 On 21 June 2016, after Alba's relegation, Portu signed a three-year deal with Girona FC also in the second tier.
-He scored eight goals (also providing eight assists) in his first season, helping the Catalans to a first-ever top flight promotion.
+He scored eight goals (also providing eight assists) in his first season, helping the Catalans to a first ever top-flight promotion.

 Portu bettered that total to 11 the following campaign, as Girona easily retained their league status.
+Highlights included the winner in a 2–1 comeback victory against Real Madrid on 29 October 2017, and a brace to ensure a 2–2 draw at Real Betis on 25 November.
+The following 24 February, he took three minutes to give his side a lead away to neighbours FC Barcelona, albeit in a 6–1 loss.

+In 2018–19, Portu contributed nine goals but suffered relegation.

 Real Sociedad

 On 18 June 2019, Real Sociedad announced via their Twitter account that they had reached a preliminary agreement for the transfer of Portu for a fee of €10 million; the five-year contract was confirmed the same day.
-He scored his first goal for his new team on 29 September, in a 3–2 away loss against Sevilla FC.
+He scored his first goal for his new team on 29 September, in a 3–2 away loss to Sevilla FC.

+On 3 April 2021, the club from San Sebastián won their first major trophy since 1987, lifting the Copa del Rey in the delayed 2020 final against local rivals Athletic Bilbao.
+Portu was fouled by Iñigo Martínez, from which Mikel Oyarzabal scored the game's only goal from the penalty spot.

+Getafe

 On 21 June 2022, Portu joined Getafe CF on loan with an option to buy.
+Exactly one year later, he signed a permanent three-year contract.

+Girona return

+On 1 September 2023, Girona announced the return of Portu on a four-year deal.
+He scored in his first appearance two days later, the game's only goal at home against UD Las Palmas.
+On 4 May 2024, within a minute of coming on as a substitute when his team trailed Barcelona 2–1 at home, he scored an equaliser; he then netted a long-range volley to secure a 4–2 victory and the club's first qualification for the UEFA Champions League, while handing the league title to Real Madrid.